ads1986/congestion-tax-calculator/java/README.md

 Refactory the app to use LocalDateTime (Java 8+) rather than the old fashion Date classe
-- This will cause a significant change at the  CongestionTaxCalculator classe, since i will use the LocalDate apis to deal with year, months and days
+- This will cause a significant change at the  CongestionTaxCalculator classe, since i will use the LocalDate apis to deal with years, months and days

-Changes the code to accept any city and year
+Change the app to accept any city and year

 Save the data in a data store